FrannDzs/nVidia-modded-Inf/Readme.md

 It's not necessary to block telemetry with your firewall, since you can manually opt-out, install a 'crap free' version or remove the folders/services manually.
 It's also unclear if blocking with firewall is effective since the data are tunneled transmitted + encrypted [needs confirmation].

 The latest Vulkan Runtimes and de-bloated Drivers can be found under the [release page](https://github.com/CHEF-KOCH/nVidia-modded-Inf/releases).

+**Do not request new drivers/runtimes/inf via Issue ticket, it will result in a permanent project ban!**